ShijieZhou-UCLA/image-classifier/README.md

 Applied Deep Learning

 1. First, cd into your directory.
-2. If you have Python2 installed, run this command in your terminal:
-  $ python -m SimpleHTTPServer 8888
+2. If you have Python3 installed, run this command in your terminal:  $ python3 -m http.server 8888

-  If you have Python3:
-  $ python3 -m http.server 8888

 3. Now, open a browser (point the URL to localhost:8888).
 Your webpage should appear.